Mr-Xcoder/CodeGolf-Hackathon/README.md

 - Paste your submission in the newly created file, after *you make sure that it is correct*!
 Click *Commit Changes* and wait for me to merge it.

 - It is also recommended to create a markdown file that includes your code, a [TIO link](https://tio.run) and an explanation on how your code works, if needed.

+Each puzzle will have a scoreboard, and a generic Scoreboard will be added in the future, if people choose to join the Hackathon!